Prediabetes: Prognosis

 The progression to type 2 diabetes mellitus is not inevitable for those with prediabetes.
 The progression into diabetes mellitus from prediabetes is approximately 25% over three to five years.
 This increases to 50% risk of progressing to diabetes over 10 years.
 Diabetes is a leading cause of morbidity and mortality.
 Effects of the disease may affect larger blood vessels (e.g., atherosclerosis within the larger arteries of the cardiovascular system) or smaller blood vessels, as seen with damage to the retina of the eye, damage to the kidney, and damage to the nerves.

 Prediabetes is a risk factor for mortality and there is evidence of cardiovascular disease developing prior to a diagnosis of diabetes.

 Epidemiology

-Studies conducted from 1988 to 1994 indicated that of the total population of US in the age group 40–74 years, 34% had IFG, 15% had IGT, and 40% had prediabetes (IFG, IGT, or both).
-Eighteen million people (6% of the population) had type 2 diabetes in 2002.
+The prevalence of prediabetes worldwide is expected to increase.
+In 2021, 720 million people worldwide had prediabetes, and this is estimated to increase to 1 billion people by 2045.
+Other sources estimate that the worldwide prevalence of prediabetes will increase to 11% by 2045.
+In the United States, 38% of all adults have prediabetes.
+In the United States, the prevalence rates of prediabetes are similar across ethnicities.

-The incidence of diabetes is growing.
+The incidence of diabetes is also growing.
 In 2014, 29.1 million people or 9% of the US population had diabetes.
 In 2011–2012, the prevalence of diabetes in the U.S. using hemoglobin A1C, fasting plasma glucose or the two-hour plasma glucose definition was 14% for total diabetes, 9% for diagnosed diabetes, 5% for undiagnosed diabetes and 38% for prediabetes.

+Research directions

+Continuous glucose monitoring

+The clinical role of continuous glucose monitoring (CGM) is unclear.
+Comparing results of CGM studies is problematic as study parameters are non-standardized.
+The IFCC supported a review to provide recommendations that encourage developing standards for CGM performance studies.